Supreme League of Patriots – What We Think

 British Buddies are Priceless

 Every character is memorable–from the main duo of Kyle and Mel to the colorful cast of supporting characters.
-Some are pure parodies of real people – like the reality TV judges, who are based off of Idol and X-Factor personas, while others are blatant stereotypes, like the Cold War Warrior, a muscled Russian contestant who enjoys killing and idolizes Vladimir Putin.
+Some are pure parodies of real people – like the reality TV judges, who are based on Idol and X-Factor personas, while others are blatant stereotypes, like the Cold War Warrior, a muscled Russian contestant who enjoys killing and idolizes Vladimir Putin.
 I never found myself feeling forced to talk to people because I had to; I wanted to know all of these characters.

 Kyle and Mel have a synergy that works so well within the game and their dialogue together is top notch.
-It differs from many other point and click games out there in that you won’t just look at a fire hydrant, but rather be given a colorful back and forth between Kyle and Mel as they discuss what they did with said hydrant.
+It differs from many other point and click games out there in that you won’t just look at a fire hydrant, but rather be given a colorful back and forth between Kyle and Mel as they discuss what they did with the said hydrant.
 They’ll remark on nearly everything there is of interest in an area, which witty dialogue and clever retorts elicited more than a few laughs from me.

 These conversations between the two do tend to slow down the pace of the game from time to time, however, especially when there are a lot of items to observe or people to talk to.
 It took almost half an hour for me to get out of the very first area, for example – an apartment building – not so much because of the couple puzzles I needed to solve there, but because of all the dialogue to get through.
 Otherwise, it’s one of the game’s best qualities.